pceeb/lecthw4-assignment-teebrooke/README.md

 chr21
 ~~~

 The problem with the code above is that is taking both "chr2" and "chr21".
-To solve this we can do:
+To solve this you can do:

 ```bash
 [c177-t0@n9998  ~]$ grep -P "chr2\t" hg19.gtf | cut -f 1 | uniq